 What’s worse than having a stubborn patient?
 For a practice, it’s having no patient at all.

-Thankfully there are a number of simple ways you can effectively decrease no-shows and cancellations in your practice, and get paid even when they happen:
+Thankfully there are a number of simple ways you can effectively decrease patient no-shows and cancellations in your practice, and get paid even when they happen.

 1. Always set appointment reminders.
 Make it a requirement to set appointment reminders with patients the moment they set an appointment with you.
 Ask your patients whether they would prefer email, text message or phone reminders, and also at what times they would prefer to receive the reminder.
-In most cases, it’s most effective to set these reminders after hours, when patients are less preoccupied with daily tasks.
+SMS reminders have become increasingly popular due to their convenience and the fact that many patients prefer quick, digital notifications.
+Text reminders provide a straightforward and efficient method to notify patients about their upcoming appointments, particularly when these reminders are sent after business hours.
+The use of phone call reminders provides a personal touch but results in higher expenses and requires more time to implement, which creates difficulties for practices with high patient volumes.

 4. Keep track of your patients’ reasons for missing appointments.
 They could be things you can control.
 For instance, some patients may only be available on a specific day of the week, prefer a certain physician or are covered by a different insurance carrier.
 If patients miss appointments due to unforeseen scheduling problems, or if they prefer instant appointments with no waiting times, you could put them on your waiting list and contact them immediately when a schedule opens up.